xc-jp/safe-gen/README.md

 ## Design and goals

-`safer-gen`'s goal is to help write useful terminating instances, and to get as little in the way as possible.
+`safe-gen`'s goal is to help write useful terminating instances, and to get as little in the way as possible.
 It exists in a similar space as [generic-arbitrary](https://github.com/typeable/generic-arbitrary), but is aimed specifically at scenarios where deriving instances does not work.
 Examples include when you have invariants to maintain, are dealing with tricky fixpoints, or simply don't have a `Generic` instance.